-The R&D Community Benefits Plan will be evaluated at 15% of the total merit review criteria.
-Each section of the plan will be evaluated at 5% of the merit criteria, such that full credit can only be given for plans with technically meritorious approaches in all three areas.
+This criterion involves the consideration of the following factors:

-- 1. The Diversity, Equity, Inclusion, and Accessibility (DEIA) Section of the R&D Community Benefits Plan will be evaluated based on the consideration of all of the following factors: - a.
-Clear articulation of the project's goals related to diversity, equity, inclusion, and accessibility.
-These are four different, but related, concepts that should not be conflated.
-That is, you can achieve diversity without equity; all four are necessary for top scores. - b.
-Quality of the project's DEIA goals, as measured by the goals' depth, breadth, likelihood of success, inclusion of appropriate and relevant SMART milestones, and overall project integration. - c.
-Commitment and ability to track progress towards meeting each of the diversity, equity, inclusion, and accessibility goals. - d.
-Extent of engagement of organizations that represent disadvantaged communities as a core element of their mission, including MSIs, Minority Business Entities, and non-profit or community-based organizations. - 2.
-The Energy Equity Section of the R&D Community Benefits Plan will be evaluated based on consideration of all of the following factors:
+Diversity, Equity, Inclusion and Accessibility (DEIA)

+- Clear articulation of the project's goals related to diversity, equity, inclusion, and accessibility; - Quality of the project's DEIA goals, as measured by the goals' depth, breadth, likelihood of success, inclusion of appropriate and relevant SMART milestones, and overall project integration;

+- Degree of applicant's commitment and ability to track progress towards meeting each of the diversity, equity, inclusion, and accessibility goals; and - Extent of engagement of organizations that represent underserved communities as a core element of their mission, including MSIs, Minority Business Entities, and non-profit or community-based organizations.

+Energy Equity

-- a.
-Clear workplan tasks, staffing, research, and timeline for engaging energy equity stakeholders and/or evaluating the possible near and long-term implications of the project for the benefit of the American public, including, but not limited to the public health and public prosperity benefits. - b.
-Approach, methodology, and expertise articulated in the plan for addressing energy equity and justice issues associated with the technology innovation. - c.
-Likelihood that the plan will result in improved understanding of distributional public benefits and costs related to the innovation if successful. - 3.
-The Workforce Section of the R&D Community Benefits Plan will be evaluated on all of the following factors: - a.
-Clear and comprehensive workplan tasks, staffing, research, and timeline for engaging workforce stakeholders and/or evaluating the possible near and long-term implications of the project for the U.S. workforce. - b.
-Approach to document the knowledge, skills, and abilities of the workforce required for successful commercial deployment of innovations resulting from this research. - c.
-Likelihood that the plan will result in improved understanding of the workforce implications related to the innovation if successful.
+- Clear workplan tasks, staffing, research, and timeline for engaging energy equity stakeholders and/or evaluating the possible near and long-term implications of the project for the benefit of the American public, including, but not limited to the public health and public prosperity benefits; - Approach, methodology, and expertise articulated in the plan for addressing energy equity and justice issues associated with the technology innovation; and - Likelihood that the plan will result in improved understanding of distributional public benefits and costs related to the innovation if successful.